David Hilliard: Later life

-After being released from prison Hilliard moved to Los Angeles and secured a job at Tom Hayden's organization called the Campaign for Economic Democracy (CED).
+After being released from prison Hilliard moved to Los Angeles in 1978 and secured a job at Tom Hayden's organization called the Campaign for Economic Democracy (CED).
 During this post-prison period, Hilliard struggled with drug addiction.
 After moving to Connecticut, Hilliard worked as an organizer for the New England Health Care Employees Union.
 After going through drug treatment, Hilliard relapsed and continued to struggle with addiction.
 Hilliard lost contact with Huey Newton.
 Newton was murdered during a drug deal on August 22, 1989.
 Hilliard gave his eulogy.

 Dr. Huey P. Newton Foundation

 With Huey Newton's second wife, Fredrika Newton, Hilliard later formed the Dr. Huey P. Newton Foundation.
-The mission of this organization is "to preserve and promulgate the history, ideals and legacy of the Black Panther Party and its founder Huey P. Newton through development and distribution of educational materials, establishment of educational conferences and forums, maintenance and exhibition of historical archives."
+The mission of this organization is "to preserve and promulgate the history, ideals and legacy of the Black Panther Party and its founder Huey P. Newton through development and distribution of educational materials, establishment of educational conferences and forums, eventually starting a record label (Black Panther Records) clothing line (Black Panther Clothing)with his youngest son, maintenance and exhibition of historical archives."